ChoGGi/SurvivingMars_CheatMods/CheatMod_CheatMenu/README.md

 Ctrl-Alt-F: Toggle mouse cursor (useful in follow mode to select stuff)
 Ctrl-Shift-E: Toggle editor mode
 Ctrl-Alt-Shift-D: Delete object
-Ctrl-Shift-C: Clone selected object to mouse position
+Shift-Q: Clone selected object to mouse position

 When I say object that means either the selected object or the object under the mouse cursor

-There's a cheats section in most info panels on the right side of the screen.
+There's a cheats section in most selection panels on the right side of the screen.
-Menu>Gameplay>QoL>Infopanel Cheats (on by default, as well as the empty cheat being disabled)

-Hover over menu items for a description (will say if enabled or disabled) If a menu has "+ *number*" then it'll increase it by that number each time
+Menu>Gameplay>QoL>Infopanel Cheats (on by default) Hover over menu items for a description (will say if enabled or disabled)
 ```

 ##### List of some stuff added (not up to date)